bp-chat/bp/docs/protocol-v0.pedro.md

 the signature is the hmc-sha3-512 hash of the body using the account private key
 the body will a msgpack encoded object

-//TODO define response format
+//TODO The response is a lie.

 After the initial connection, the client must send a CNN command in the first 5s
 or the server will disconnect the client, the client must send a KALIVE command every x amount of minutes to keep the connection open, this amount of time may change.

-## List of commands
+## List of server commands

 ### CNN

 First commands sent after the initial connection with the server
 It should contain the account identifier, a unix timestamp and a 8bytes nonce.
-It an ok message if the validation pass or disconect the client if it fails.
+It will disconnect the client, if the validation fails.

+### KALIVE

+Empty message, should be sent every x amount of time, to keep the connection open